-This page owns one job: practicing pass line and odds resolution with honest bankroll handling.
+This page owns one job: practicing pass-line craps rounds with honest odds exposure and bankroll handling.

-Privacy note: this simulator runs in your browser.
+Privacy: this tool runs in your browser.
 Do not enter account IDs, ticket numbers, login details, addresses, document numbers, card numbers, bank details, casino account data or private support information.
-Export and share controls include assumptions only.

-Responsible-play boundary: if a roll result creates urgency, chasing, repeated deposits, or pressure to raise odds exposure, stop.
-Call or text 1-800-MY-RESET for confidential support before opening another tool.
+Responsible-play boundary: if a roll result creates urgency, chasing, repeated deposits or pressure to raise odds exposure, stop before opening another tool.
+Call or text 1-800-MY-RESET for confidential support.

 This is a browser practice simulator, not a casino outcome model